 Most slots offer free spins but how many?
 Is there a multiplier applied to free spins wins?
 If there’s a mini-game is any user interaction required or is it played out automatically?
 Is the feature related to the game’s theme and how difficult is it to trigger?
 As you can see there are many questions to ask.

 As hard as it may be to win the base game jackpots, some players prefer those slots with potentially higher winnings so that’s a valid factor.
 Progressive jackpots are also important for some players even if the likelihood of winning those is very small.
-We also list the theoretical return to the player (RTP) where it’s available but unless it’s unusually high or low it wouldn’t impact on our conclusion.
+We also list the theoretical return to the player (RTP) but unless it’s unusually high or low it wouldn’t impact on our conclusion.

 We tend to prefer slots which offer the widest range of bet levels to keep everyone happy; that means paylines that can be altered so you can play with £0.01 stakes if you wish.
-At the other end of the scale there are Playtech slots which will allow you to bet £1000 per spin if you’re fortunate enough to be able to afford that but UKGC regulations have lowered the maximums somewhat and £50 – £100 is the limit now.
+At the other end of the scale there have been Playtech slots which would allow you to bet £1000 per spin if you’re fortunate enough to be able to afford that but UKGC regulations have lowered the maximums somewhat and £50 – £100 is the limit now.

 It’s actually rare that we don’t like a slot but we’ll let you know when that’s the case; most have something to offer – even the older ones.
 All the above factors help us decide how highly we recommend a particular slot.